A unified diagrammatic approach to topological fixed point models: Phases in tensor-network path integrals

+As mentioned in the previous section, tensor-network path integrals can approximate the real- or imaginary time evolution under a local quantum many-body Hamiltonian.
+This can be done via \emph{Trotterization}, which is a standard technique in the field of numerical tensor-network methods using PEPS or MPS.
+Here we do not use Trotterization to calculate the time evolution applied to a state, but to obtain a tensor-network path integral for the time evolution itself.
+In this section, we will concentrate on the simple case of a $1$-dimensional quantum spin chain with a translation-invariant nearest-neighbour Hamiltonian

-where $h_{i,i+1}$ is the $2$-spin Hamiltonian acting on the spins $i,i+1$.
+where $h_{i,i+1}$ is a Hamiltonian acting on two degrees of freedom, applied the spins $i$ and $i+1$.
 Global properties such as e.g. the boundary conditions are not relevant for the following considerations, which are applied to some small patch in the bulk of the translation-invariant model.
+The generalisation of the presented methods to higher dimensions or other local geometries of Hamiltonian terms is straight-forward.

 We can divide the Hamiltonian terms into the ones acting on even-odd site pairs and those acting on odd-even site pairs as

 All terms within $H_1$ act non-trivially only on non-overlapping sets of spins and therefore commute.
 The same holds for $H_2$. $H_1$ and $H_2$ however do not commute, and therefore